py5coding/py5book/reference/py5tools_register_processing_mode_key.md

 # py5_tools.register_processing_mode_key()

-Register a callable or module for use with py5's Processing Mode.
+Register a callable or module when programming in py5's Processing Mode.

 ## Examples